js-bs/Character/README.md

 }
 ```

+Character also uses character codes which are much more reliable.

 Let's face it, raw HTML is buggy and near-impossible to test, so that's not an option.
 The `<Word />` component is okay, but what happens when there is a mispelling?
 Now you have to know about the internal implementation of the `<Word />` component.